 Meanwhile I anticipate two objections.
-In the first place it may be asked: whether I do not claim honors for Calvinism which belong to Protestantism in general.
+In the first place, it may be asked, whether I do not claim honours for Calvinism which belong to Protestantism in general.
 To this I reply in the negative.
-When I claim the honor for Calvinism of having reestablished the direct fellowship with God, I do not undervalue the general significance of Protestantism.
+When I claim for Calvinism the honour of having reestablished the direct fellowship with God, I do not undervalue the general significance of Protestantism.
 In the Protestant domain, taken in the historic sense, Lutheranism alone stands by the side of Calvinism.
-Now I wish to be second to none in my praises of Luther's heroic initiative.
-In his heart, rather than in the heart of Calvin, was the bitter conflict fought which led to the world historic breach.
+Now I wish to be second to nome in my praises of Luther's heroic initiative.
+In his heart, rather than in the heart of Calvin, was the bitter conflict fought which led to the world-historic breach.
 Luther can be interpreted without Calvin, but not Calvin without Luther.
 To a great extent Calvin entered upon the harvest of what the hero of Wittenberg had sown in and outside Germany.
-But when the question is put who had the clearest insight into the reformatory principle, worked it out most fully, and applied it most broadly, history points to the Reformer of Geneva and not to the hero of Wittenberg.
-Luther as well as Calvin contended for a direct fellowship with God, but he took it up from its subjective, anthropological side, and not from its objective, theological side as Calvin did.
-Luther's startingpoint was the special-soteriological principle of a justifying faith; while Calvin's extending far wider, lay in the general cosmological principle of the sovereignty of God.
-As a natural result of this Luther also restored the Church as the representative and authoritative "teacher" between God and the believer, while Calvin was the first to seek the Church in the believers themselves.
-As far as he was able Luther still leaned upon the Romish view of the sacraments, and upon the Romish cultus, while Calvin was the first in both to draw the line which extended immediately from God to man and from man to God.
-Moreover in all Lutheran countries the Reformation originated from the princes rather than from the people, and thereby passed under the power of the magistrate, who took his stand in the Church officially as her "summus episcopus", and therefore was unable to change either the social or the political life in accordance with its principle.
-Lutheranism restricted itself to an exclusively ecclesiastical and theological character, while Calvinism put its impress in and outside the church upon every department of human life.
-Hence Lutheranism is nowhere spoken of as the creator of a peculiar life-form; even the name of "Lutheranism" is now rarely mentioned; while the students of history with increasing unanimity recognize Calvinism as the creator of a world of human life entirely its own.
-And if for this reason "Lutheranism" is of no account to us here, the general conception of "Protestantism" as such is of still less significance, because this indicates merely a negative idea, and is now valued most highly in those deviating circles in which the breach with our reformatory confession has become a final one.
+But when the question is put, Who had the clearest insight into the reformatory principle, worked it out most fully, and applied it most broadly, history points to the Thinker of Geneva and not to the Hero of Wittenberg.
+Luther as well as Calvin contended for a direct fellowship with God, but Luther took it up from its subjective, anthropological side, and not from its objective, cosmological side as Calvin did.
+Luther's starting-point was the special-soteriological principle of a justifying faith; while Calvin's extending far wider, lay in the general cosmological principle of the sovereignty of God.
+As a natural result of this, Luther also continued to consider the Church as the representative and authoritative "teacher", standing between God and the believer, while Calvin was the first to seek the Church in the believers themselves.
+As far as he was able.
+Luther still leaned upon the Romish view of the sacraments, and upon the Romish cultus, while Calvin was the first in both to draw the line which extended immediately from God to man and from man to God.
+Moreover, in all Lutheran countries the Reformation originated from the princes rather than from the people, and thereby passed under the power of the magistrate, who took his stand in the Church officially as her highest Bishop, and therefore was unable to change either the social or the political life in accordance with its principle.
+Lutheranism restricted itself to an exclusively ecclesiastical and theological character, while Calvinism put its impress in and outside the Church upon every department of human life.
+Hence Lutheranism is nowhere spoken of as the creator of a peculiar lifeform; even the name of "Lutheranism" is hardly ever mentioned; while the students of history with increasing unanimity recognize Calvinism as the creator of a world of human life entirely its own.